 - 4. If a post-accident drug or alcohol test is not administered within two (2) hours of the occurrence, the supervisor shall document the reason(s) why it was not promptly administered. - a.
 If more than eight (8) hours pass, no alcohol test will be administered. - b.
-If more than thirty two (32) hours pass, no drug test shall be administered.
-If either test is not completed, the supervisor shall document the reason(s) why.
+If more than thirty-two (32) hours pass, no drug test shall be administered.
+If either test is not completed under a or b above, the supervisor shall document the reason(s) why.
 The documentation shall be forwarded to the DER. - 5.
 If a post-accident test was not conducted within the initial two-hour period, an employee will be subject to call-out for up to 32 hours following an accident for testing - a.
 An employee subject to post-accident testing shall not consume alcohol for 8 hours post-incident. - b.
-An employee subject to post-accident testing shall not consume drugs, either legal or illegal, prior to the post-accident testing.
+An employee subject to post-accident testing shall not consume drugs, whether over-the-counter, by prescription or otherwise, prior to the post-accident testing.
 Exceptions may be made for previously prescribed maintenance medications and/or medications administered to treat any personal injury. - 6.
 For Post-Accident testing, the City will arrange for transportation to the sample collection facility.
 Co-workers, friends, or family members may not transport employees to post-accident testing. - 7.
 Employees being tested under this post-accident testing program will return to work unless Reasonable Suspicion also exists, which requires the employee to be placed on administrative leave.
 The tests results are typically processed within two days. - a.
-No employee will be allowed to drive him/herself home if he/she is believed to be under the influence of alcohol or have a measurable quantity of a controlled substance in his/her system.
+No employee will be allowed to drive themselves home if they are believed to be under the influence of alcohol or have a measurable quantity of a controlled substance in their system.
 If attempts to reach a third party for transportation home fail, someone designated by the City will drive the employee home.
-In all cases, if the employee refuses to accept transportation and attempts to drive his/her vehicle, the City will immediately notify law enforcement officials.
+In all cases, if the employee refuses to accept transportation and attempts to drive their vehicle, the City will immediately notify law enforcement officials.